One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The order and the algorithm

 \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup

 \nop{ a ----> b -- +--> e c ----> d -- }

-The two incomparable sets are $\{a,d\}$ and $\{c,b\}$.
-They are incomparable because none implies the other; for example, $F \not\models ad \rightarrow cb$ because $F \not\models ad \rightarrow c$.
+The order is not total because it does not compare $\{a,d\}$ and $\{c,b\}$.
+None implies the other; for example, $F \not\models ad \rightarrow cb$ because $F \not\models ad \rightarrow c$.
 Still, both sets entail $e$.
 Graphically, they form a sort of ``cross'' in the diagram, so that each set contains a literal that remains on the left of the other set, while $e$ is on the right of both.

-The figure also suggests a property they possess: they ``converge'' before their union is ``over''.
-They have a common consequence that is part of their union and still implies $e$.
+The figure also suggests a property they possess: following the arrow from them leads to a common set $\{b,d\}$ that is still within their union.
+In terms of entailment, they have a common consequence that is part of their union and still implies $e$.

 That they have a common consequence is obvious: $e$.
 The point is that they also have a common consequence that only contains their elements and still entails $e$: the set $\{b,d\}$.
 The following lemma proves that this is not a coincidence.